mtkimmins/LTSDM_hack/README.md

 *Reading the .bin file/preliminary observations:*
 It appears that the file uploaded to the chip must -- by mandate -- equal 1MB precisely.
 So, this can result in a small amount of data uploaded with the rest of the bytes written as padding "FF" which makes up about 75%-80% of this cartridge.
 With this rough estimation, I would say that the maximum length of story based on the original length is between 9:56 - 12:25 (2:29 * 4 or 5).
 This obviously depends on other variables like projector limits.

-*Moving forward:*
-I am now thinking I can make a little mixtape for my daughter.
-I want to test several hypothesis in the projector: how long can I play sound?
-How many times can I rotate the image carousel before the projector stops (is it 12 hardstop)?
-How quickly can I change light colours?
-How many colours can I change the light to?
-Can I play sound as the carousel is rotating?
-Can I use the lights when the carousel is rotating?

 **1 June 2025** -
 Soldered and dumped the other two chips into .bin files.
 Now i can diff the three together to isolate what is firmware code and what are variables.
 The serial numbers for the chips were the following: Big Shark, Little Shark (chip 12) = 4B1PN1F; Big Shark, Little Shark, Baby Shark (chip 11) = 4D1HZ2F.